 If you want to file a lawsuit against your employer for discriminating against you in violation of federal law, you must first file a charge of discrimination with the Equal Employment Opportunity Commission (EEOC), the federal agency that interprets and enforces the laws prohibiting discrimination.

-You must file a charge of discrimination within 180 days after the discriminatory incident(s).
-If a state or local agency enforces the same type of anti-discrimination law (for example, a disability discrimination law, if your charge alleges disability discrimination), this time limit is extended to 300 days.
+You must file a charge of discrimination within 180 days of the discriminatory incident(s).
+If a state or local agency enforces the same type of antidiscrimination law (for example, a disability discrimination law, if your charge alleges you were discriminated against due to a disability), the time limit for filing a claim is extended to 300 days.

 After the EEOC receives your charge, it will give you a copy and send a copy to your employer.
-The agency might decide to proceed in a number of ways: It might invite you and the employer to try to mediate a resolution.
-The EEOC might also investigate your claims.
-If the agency decides that you missed the deadline to file a charge or it doesn't have jurisdiction over your claims, it will dismiss them.
+The agency might decide to proceed in a number of ways: It might invite you and the employer to participate in mediation, a session in which you and your employer would try to reach a resolution.

-Unless the EEOC eventually decides to litigate your claims (this is extremely rare), it will at some point issue you a right to sue letter.
-This letter indicates that the agency has finished processing your charge and you are free to file a lawsuit.
+More commonly, the EEOC will at some point issue you a right to sue letter.
+This letter indicates that the agency has finished processing your charge and that you are free to file a lawsuit.
 If you know you want to file a lawsuit, you can request a right to sue letter at any time.

 Once you receive your right to sue letter, you have to act fast.
 If you're going to file a lawsuit, you must do it within 90 days of receiving the letter.

 Although you must file a charge of discrimination before you can file an age discrimination lawsuit, you don't have to wait for a right to sue letter for this type of claim.
 Once 60 days have passed since you filed your charge, you may file a lawsuit.
-If, however, the agency completes its processing of your charge and issues a right to sue letter, you still must file your lawsuit within 90 days, just as for other types of discrimination claims.
+If, however, the agency completes its processing of your charge and issues a right to sue letter, you still must file your lawsuit within 90 days, just as with the other types of discrimination claims.

 If you believe you have been discriminated against, you should speak to an experience employment lawyer right away.
 A lawyer can assess the strength of your claims and help you decide how to proceed.
 If you decide to file a charge of discrimination, the lawyer can complete the form for you and shepherd you through the process.
 And, once you receive a right to sue letter, the lawyer can get your case ready to file quickly.